uxd-lcc/idvs-phase2-template/README.md

 ### How to add new research questions
-Note: We suggest you to duplicate research questions step by step.
+:heavy_exclamation_mark: We suggest you to duplicate research questions step by step.
-#### Duplicate the sample folder and rename it
+- Duplicate the sample folder and rename it
-#### Update the `questions.yml` by specifying the name and the index of the new research question and adding information
+- Update the `questions.yml` by specifying the name and the index of the new research question and adding information

 ### How to edit authors’ information
-#### Add your names in the ìnfo.yml`file.
+- Add your names in the ìnfo.yml`file.
-Note: Do not change the file structure.
+:heavy_exclamation_mark: Do not change the file structure.